 Pork barrel spending is the allocation of federal funds to local projects or interest groups, at the congressperson’s discretion.
 Pork barrel spending occurs when funding for projects is approved based on personal relationships.
 Deals are often made “under the table” with special interest groups and the money generally benefits only one group of people.

-“Pork barrel is the negative connotation of funds added to a bill as a means of greasing the skids or getting someone’s support that would have voted no without it,” Burgat explained.
+“Pork barrel is the negative connotation of funds added to a bill as a means of greasing the skids or getting someone’s support that would have voted no without it,” Burgat explains.
 “It’s kind of the legislative equivalent of bribery.
 It’s something you care about that will turn your no into a yes.”
 Essentially, politicians trade favors to constituents or special interest groups in exchange for donations or votes.

 An often-cited example of pork barrel spending is Hartselle City in Alabama, a small town that was awarded $250,000 for a city-wide Wi-Fi network in 2010 — a seemingly needless and expensive project.
 The project was funded by the federal government and was not supported by most locals.